mtebenev/YesSpa/README.md

 * **"/"** - means that SPA will be served at root URL
 * **"/.Modules/ClientApp.React/build"** - path in resources to embedded package (in this case ClientApp.React is name of assembly containing SPA).

-### Configuring SPA buld
+### Configuring SPA build

 When you reference **YesSpa.Client.Targets** in an SPA module it adjusts the build process so that MSBuild executes tasks for building the SPA and embedding result files into the SPA assembly.
-You enable the SPA build by passing **YesSpaBuildSpa=true** to MSBuild.
+You enable the SPA build by passing **YesSpaEnabled=true** to MSBuild.

-You can perform that in a number of ways: set the property explicitly in csproj files (like in the sample application), pass the property in dotnet build command line.
+You can perform that in two ways: set the property explicitly in csproj files (like in the sample application) and pass the property in dotnet build command line.
+Common SPA build settings:

+**YesSpaEnabled=true**
+Should be set to set to true to enable whole YesSpa during the build.

+**YesSpaSkipSpaBuild=true**
+Pass to skip SPA build.
+Use with caution because if there's no SPA build files they will not be embedded in assembly.
+You have to build SPA manually when using this option (e.g. 'ng biuld').

+**YesSpaSkipNpmInstall=true**
+Pass to skip npm install call during the build.
+Use with caution because if there's no npm packages installed SPA build will fail.
+You have to update NPM packages manually when using this option (e.g. 'npm install').

 There are also framework-specific settings that should be set in order to build the SPA.